Detoxifying the Body

 The CDC's third National Report on Human Exposure to Environmental Chemicals used biomonitoring, a sophisticated new way to analyze the presence of chemicals in the body by testing blood and urine, to produce exposure data on 148 environmental chemicals.

-While the study did not assess toxicity - chemical presence at levels currently deemed unhealthy - UW Health Integrative Medicine
+While the study did not assess toxicity - chemical presence at levels currently deemed unhealthy - UW Health Integrative Health

 physicians Rian Podein, MD, and Luke Fortney, MD, believe that this study and an array of others are alarming enough, though the studies go to great lengths to stress that small doses of these chemicals should not necessarily be considered hazardous.

 "They're checking for metals, for herbicides, for pesticides, and what do you think they found?" asked Dr. Podein during his "Green Medicine: Healthy People, Healthy Planet" presentation Monday at Monona Terrace in Madison.
 "The better our lab testing gets, the more chemicals we find."

 Dr. Podein also referenced a study commissioned by the Environmental Working Group (EWG), a Washington, D.C.-based non-profit organization, during which the umbilical cords of 10 newborns were analyzed for 413 known toxic chemicals.
 On average 287 of those chemicals were found, which means the chemicals were in the children's bodies before they were even born.

 The common rebuttal to such findings, echoed by Mark Biel, executive director of the Chemical Industry Council of Illinois at the time of the EWG release, maintains these studies don't say anything about whether the chemicals are dangerous at existing levels.
 It just proves they are there.